sergin4/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/VectorFields.md

 ![](Images/VectorFieldInspector.png)

-When importing VF Files, unity provides the following settings in the inspector:
+When importing VF Files, unity provides the following settings in the Inspector:

 * **Output Format :** Precision of the Output 3D Texture
   * Half : Floating Point with 16-bit Half Precision